WildCodeSchool/cdajs-2405-projet-pulseform/README.md

 ## Dependencies

-In order to work on the project, you should pull it and fetch dependencies before developing any change on it.
+In order to work on the project, you should pull it and fetch dependencies (backend, frontend and translation_server) before developing any change on it.

 ## Developmennt